mikeletulle/LegoWorkshop/README.md

      - Follow the Pybricks wizard to install firmware.

 5. **Windows note (USB driver):**
-   On Windows 11, you may need to let the Pybricks troubleshooting wizard install a **WinUSB** driver for the hub before firmware installation works reliably.
+   On Windows 11, you may need to follow the Pybricks troubleshooting wizard to install a **WinUSB** driver for the hub before firmware installation works reliably.

 6. Once installed, you should be able to connect from the Pybricks web IDE and run simple test programs.